beala/xkcd-password/README.md

 	owedsuffersunhealthierlatitudecurd'sprotractormilestone'snutcrackerscertifypossession's

 ##Dictionary File##
 The dictionary file bundled with the script is from the `wamerican-small` package off Ubuntu.
 It strikes a nice balance between entropy and not having too many esoteric words.
+See README\_DICT for the associated licenses and credits.

 Modify the `DEFAULT_DICT` variable at the top of the script to use a different default.